Enrollment Management | University Admissions

 - contribute to the development of new knowledge to improve physician assistant education and health care;

-- advocate for the physician assistant rofession; and
+- advocate for the physician assistant profession; and

 - help meet the health needs of the larger community through education and service.

-Prerequisites for admission to the Master of Science in Physician Assistant Studies program include; a minimum of 90 (60 specified and 30 elective) transferable semester hours earned at an accredited college or university, competitive GRE scores, and a cumulative grade point average of 3.0 on a 4 point scale.
+Prerequisites for admission to the Master of Science in Physician Assistant Studies program include a minimum of 91 (61specified and 30 elective) transferable semester hours earned at a regionally accredited college or university, competitive GRE scores, and a minimum cumulative, prerequisite, and math and science grade point average of 3.0 on a 4 point scale.